Information for clubs, associations, schools, colleges and others using the waterways for regular, supervised activities.

 You should have a full risk assessment in place that includes your supervision and emergency procedures.
 We may ask to see this.

 Other regulations may apply to your activities.
 Please read our General Guidance section and make your own independent enquiries to ensure that you understand and comply with all the regulations relevant to your proposed operation.

 The Canal & River Trust and Drifters, the UK’s biggest consortium of hire boat companies, have teamed up to make a new DVD covering boating basics.
 A companion to the existing popular boaters handbook, it contains lots of 'getting started' tips for hire boaters and new boat owners, as well as important information about how to boat safely.

 The DVD can be viewed on our Navigating the Waterways page.

-If you are a new or existing customer and wish to set up a new hire boat, you are required to submit an Operating Proposal via our online system.
+If you are a new or existing customer and wish to set up a boating business, you need to submit an operating proposal via our online system.